NanoComp/meep/doc/docs/ModeExpansion.md

  vec (*kpoint_func)(void user_data, double freq, int band);
 ```

-and it should return a `vec` giving your best guess for the
+which returns a `vec` giving your best guess for the
 wavevector of the `band`th mode at frequency `freq`.

 The return value of `get_mode_coefficients` is an array